pkeilbach/htwg-practical-nlp/docs/presentations.md

 ## Scope

-The scope of the presentation should be around **15-20 minutes** and you should include a **demo or practical example**.
+The scope of the presentation should be around **15-20 minutes**.
+Ideally, you should include a **demo or practical example** (but I am aware that probably not all topics are equally suitable for that).

-For the **demo**, try to aim for 30-50% of the time (depending on the topic).
+For the **practical part**, try to aim for 25-50% of the time (depending on the topic).
 Feel free to use any tool you want.
 You can show something in the browser, use Postman or Jupyter notebooks, or do some live hacking on the command line. 🤓

 Besides that, there are no strict rules about the presentation format.
 You can use slides if you want, but it is not mandatory.